cheolwanpark/claudecode-chat/README.md

 - “What do Reddit users think about the new iPhone? use reddit agent”

 The appropriate research agent will automatically handle your query.
+The research task may take a long time without feedback, so please be patient!
+I hope Anthropic improves the feedback system for subagent task execution.

 ## Project Structure